MarcusNilssonGithub/SimpleSearchEngine/readme.md

 # Simple TF-IDF Search Engine
-A search engine that, provided with a list of documents, supports single term searches and returns a result list sorted by TF-IDF.
-Results also include the TF-IDF score.
+A search engine that, provided with a list of documents, supports single term searches and returns a TF IDF sorted list of matching documents.
+Results also include the TF-IDF score for each document.

+## Test
+`cd SimpleSearchEngine`
+`mvn test`

 ## Example
 The following documents are indexed: